unionai/unionai-docs/README.md

 Just like any other repository, you can create a pull request with your changes.

-If you make changes that would move the URL-location of an exisitng page, you must create the appropriate redirect.
+If you make changes that would move the URL-location of an existing page, you must create the appropriate redirect.